 - Put customers at the heart of everything we do

 - Ensure that we're a great place to work

-Our stakeholders have told us where they need us to prioritise our efforts for the next five years:
+Beyond our role supporting remobilisation, our stakeholders have told us where they need us to prioritise our efforts for the next five years:

 - Enabling health and care transformation with new services

 - Assisting other organisations involved in health and care

 By connecting with partners and stakeholders in other public bodies, we can use our national position to ensure our services, solutions and programmes of work are aligned to, coordinated with, and enable regional and local activities.